Mrwhononumber/Quasar/README.md

 # Application Features

-* Easily view all the trending/Recent space news headlines and it's Images
+* Easily view all the trending/recent space news articles headlines and it's images

 * View the actual article on the publishing website